-- The move to Global War. - Causes and effects of 20th Century the Cold War. - Authoritarian states: Hitler, Mussolini, Castro. - Regional option (HL only): History of Europe. - Historical investigation: A historical investigation of a chosen topic.
+- The move to Global War. - The Cold War. - Authoritarian states: Hitler, Mussolini, Castro. - Regional option (HL only): History of Europe. - Historical investigation: A historical investigation of a chosen topic.
 This will provide students with an opportunity to utilize skills in researching, presenting information, handling evidence, fieldwork and identifying interpretations.